GROWING IN FAITH

 The Faith Study Group, an ongoing group for Bible study and learning, has existed since 2013.
-Open to all, it meets two Tuesdays each month from 6:30 to 8:30 pm in parishioners’ homes.
+Open to all, it normally meets two Tuesdays each month from 6:30 to 8:30 pm in parishioners’ homes.
 During the pandemic emergency, the group is meeting via Zoom, on the second and fourth Tuesday of each month.

 Short-term programs in Advent and Lent, usually meeting on Sundays after the 10:00 am service, focus on a single theme related to these seasons of preparation for Christmas and Easter.

 The Older and Wiser Group meets for prayer, fellowship and lunch on the third Thursday of every month.

 4th Fridays at 5:30.
 Be still and know that I am God (Psalm 46:10)